jeffbryner/bsidesSeattle2025/slides.md

 ::: notes

-Last example is using AI to help you explore your data.
+The Last example for this presentation is of using AI to help you explore your data.
 As security practitioners we often end up with random JSON or CSV files handed to us that we need to explore or join together.
 Without databases, we end up resorting to spreadsheets like cavemen.

 :::